Neethu9074/carbon/packages/in-custom-dashboards/widgets/README.md

    `Observable<Result<MigratedSavedState>>`.
 You can use this to execute asynchronous widget configuration migrations.
 Migrations will be executed when the widget editor is opened and before the form object is created.
+- `getTrackingMeta`: An optional function accepting a saved state object used to capture information relevant for tracking events.
+- `trackViews`: An optional boolean defining whether an event should be raised with our end-user monitoring systems whenever the widget is mounted.
+This event is not raised for previews or when the widget is outside of the viewport.
+Defaults to `false`.

 ## Configuration Lifecycle